Thursday, May 26, 2011

 When I planted the milkweed I also included Butterfly Weed (Asclepias tuberosa)--another milkweed variety.
 When that didn't come back this year, I added two plants a couple of weeks ago and they are beginning to bud out now.
 They will be orange/yellow in color.

-The native Windflower (Anemone multifida) 'Annabella Deep Rose' is in full bloom now.
+The native Windflower (Anemone multifida) is in full bloom now.

-As is native Coral Red Honeysuckle (Lonicera sempervirens) "Major Wheeler".
+As is native Coral Red Honeysuckle (Lonicera sempervirens).

-Native Primrose (Oenothora fruiticosa) "Cold Crick", also known as Sundrops, has just started to bloom.
+Native Primrose (Oenothora fruiticosa), also known as Sundrops, has just started to bloom.
 I planted a couple of plants last year but over the winter the markers were moved by squirrels and I wasn't really sure where the plants were, until recently!

-Earlier this spring, I added two native Sweetspire (Itea virginica) "Little Henry" bushes to the garden.
+Earlier this spring, I added two native Sweetspire (Itea virginica) "Little Henry" (dwarf variety) bushes to the garden.
 They are blooming now.

 While Spiderwort (Tradescantia virginiana) has just recently begun to bloom, many of the plants still don't have buds.
 This plant has been very 'tame' in my garden, although it has a reputation for being a runner.